-Ambient air from outside our lab at the UCR College of Engineering - Center for Environmental Research and Technology (CE-CERT) in Riverside, CA was processed by the PFA OFR for several days in January, 2020.
-Figure 11 (a) and (b) show results for a 30-hour period (Jan.
-7-8, 2020) and a 6-hour period on Jan.
-8, 2020.
-Throughout the sampling period, the SMPS alternated through sets of three measurements of the processed aerosol at the exit of the reactor and sets of 435 two measurements of unprocessed aerosol that bypassed the reactor through a copper tube.
+Ambient air from outside our lab at the UCR College of Engineering - Center for Environmental Research and Technology (CE-CERT) in Riverside, CA, was processed by the PFA OFR for several days in January 2020.
+Figure 11a and b show results for a 30 h period (7-8 January 2020) and a 6 h period on 8 January 2020.
+Throughout the sampling period, the SMPS alternated through sets of three measurements of the processed aerosol at the exit of the reactor and sets of two measurements of unprocessed aerosol that bypassed the reactor through a copper tube.
 Each cycle of 5 measurements lasted 21 min.
-The OHexp during the sampling period estimated from the model-derived equation introduced in Section 3.4 was in the range of $1-4 \times 10^{11}$ molec. cm-3 s for the maximum lamp power and measured ozone concentration and RH.
+The OHexp during the sampling period estimated from the model-derived equation introduced in Sect.
+3.4 was in the range of $1-4 \times 10^{11}$ molec. cm-3 s for the maximum lamp power and measured ozone concentration and RH.

-- Time series of aerosol mass concentrations calculated from integration of the SMPS size distributions are shown in 440 Fig. 12 (a).
-The mass concentration of the aerosol exiting the reactor was corrected for the fractional dilution by the injected O3 flow and for size-dependent gas and particle transmission efficiencies.
+Time series of aerosol mass concentrations calculated from integration of the SMPS size distributions are shown in Fig. 12a.
+The mass concentration of the aerosol exiting the reactor was corrected for the fractional dilution by the injected $O_3$ flow and for size-dependent gas and particle transmission efficiencies.
 The aerosol mass concentration increased significantly in the reactor during the oxidation process.
 A relative SA enhancement (ERSA) is defined here as the ratio of the mass concentration of SA divided by that of the ambient (unprocessed) aerosol, with the SA simply defined as the difference between the processed and unprocessed aerosols.
-The $ER{SA}$ for the same sampling period is shown in Fig. 12 (b).
-A consistent - diurnal pattern was not observed throughout the sampling period.
-The SA mass concentration was an average of 1.8 times that 445 of the ambient aerosol during the selected period.
-More SA formation was observed during nighttime on Jan 8, while decreasing amounts formed until around noon.
-The maximum enhancement due to SA formation was observed in the late afternoon on Jan.
-7, when the SA mass concentration was approximately 7 times that of the ambient aerosol.
-A small SA enhancement was also observed during the late afternoon on Jan.
-8. The overall temporal pattern likely reflects the impact of traffic related - 450 emissions from nearby roads, including a major highway that is about 1.5 km away.
+The ERSA for the same sampling period is shown in Fig. 12b.
+A consistent diurnal pattern was not observed throughout the sampling period.
+The SA mass concentration was an average of 1.8 times that of the ambient aerosol during the selected period.
+More SA formation was observed during nighttime on 8 January, while decreasing amounts formed until around noon.
+The maximum enhancement due to SA formation was observed in the late afternoon on 7 January, when the SA mass concentration was approximately 7 times that of the ambient aerosol.
+A small SA enhancement was also observed during the late afternoon on 8 January.
+The overall temporal pattern likely reflects the impact of traffic-related emissions from nearby roads, including a major highway that is about 1.5 km away.
 In the future there is a need to add more comprehensive measurements of the chemical composition of the particulate and gaseous species.